pali-english/pali-english.github.io/README.md

 by getting some grey hairs;
 for one ripe only in age,
 is said to have aged in vain.

+    Na tena thero so hoti,
+        Na: not
+        tena: by that, through that
+        thero: senior, elder
+        so: he, that
+        hoti: is, becomes

+    yenassa palitaṁ siro;
+        yenassa: of whom, whose
+        palitaṁ: gray, gray-haired
+        siro: head

+    Paripakko vayo tassa,
+        Paripakko: ripe, matured
+        vayo: age
+        tassa: of that, his

+    “moghajiṇṇo”ti vuccati.
+        moghajiṇṇo: aged in vain, fruitlessly old
+        ti: is said, called
+        vuccati: is said, is called

 Yamhi saccañca dhammo ca,
 ahiṁsā saṁyamo damo;